omics-datascience/BioAPI/README.md

 Get the list of genes that are involved in a pathway for a given database.

 *source*: Database to query.
+Valid options:
+ - BioCarta
+ - EHMN
+ - HumanCyc
+ - INOH
+ - KEGG
+ - NetPath
+ - PID
+ - Reactome
+ - SMPDB
+ - Signalink
+ - Wikipathways

-Valid options: "BioCarta", "EHMN", "HumanCyc", "INOH", "KEGG", "NetPath", "PID", "Reactome", "SMPDB", "Signalink" and "Wikipathways".
-Using an invalid option returns an empty list of genes.
+*Using an invalid option returns an empty list of genes.

 *external_id*: Pathway identifier in the source database.